 This is an ‘off-the-grid’ 1,5 ha of land with many micro-climates at the foot of the Serra da Estrela, National Park, Central Portugal.

-The aim for this site is to turn into an edible forest garden to produce botanical plants for medicinal, culinair and cosmetic natural use and thus also creating an income for a new to be eco-community.
+The aim for the Permaculture project is to turn into an edible forest garden to produce botanical plants for medicinal, culinair and cosmetic natural use and thus also creating an income for a new to be eco-community.
 Maybe than some day this will also be an Educational and Retreat Center.

 It has an abundance of water: a stream running through the complete property, which has small and larger plunge pools, several waterfalls, a water mine, irrigation cave, solid granite irrigation channels (levada’s), springs and other permaculture desirable features: terraces for agriculture, natural water source, plenty of sunshine per year, a forest area, many living space for creativity and community buildings and homes, fruit trees, animals, bee keeping, etc.

 A one man attempt (Jeroen, 1964) from Amsterdam the Netherlands, trying to live in a more sustainable way.
 I live here alone with my cat Doerak.

 Your help in exchange for food and shelter will gain you a life time experience in exchanging culture, skills in building green, permaculture design, farming, DIY, social interaction, communication, community living, cooking, language practice, etc. It is an adventure and you will never forget it!